Human Rights and Duties in Employment

 Connection between negative effect and personal characteristic

-A person may believe that a personal characteristic was a factor, but a complaint must set out facts supporting the belief.
-Examples:
+Someone may believe that a personal characteristic was a factor in a negative effect, but a complaint must set out facts supporting the belief.

 • The employer.
 The employer is responsible for the workplace and is usually the respondent in an employment complaint.